eyamsports/eyamsports.github.io/index.md

 as well as oversee ongoing maintainance of the cricket pitch, football pitch and play area/MUGA.

-We meet typically on the last Thursday of the month, the next meeting scheduled for 26th Sept at 7.30pm at the Mechanics.
+We meet typically on the last Thursday of the month, the next meeting scheduled for 24th October at 7.30pm at the Mechanics.